Elanlum/voice-assistant/README.md

 * Dockerfile for deploy of project to some cloud
 * Create graph structure for replies handling (more flexible dialogue)
 * Write tests, check coverage
+* Add some more goals and description for new features

 ### Developing notes: